wiegerw/nerva-torch/README.md

 **`nerva-torch`** is a minimal, transparent implementation of multilayer perceptrons using **PyTorch** tensors.
 It is part of the [Nerva](https://github.com/wiegerw/nerva) project — a suite of Python and C++ libraries that provide well-specified, inspectable implementations of neural networks.

+➡️ **All equations in this repository are written in *batch (minibatch) matrix form***, meaning feedforward, backpropagation, and loss functions operate on minibatches of inputs rather than single examples.

 ## 🗺️ Overview

 The `nerva` libraries aim to demystify neural networks by: